warcaliber/Coaching-and-Training-Aid/PRIVACY_POLICY_IOS.md

  Welcome to the Coaching and Training Aid app for IOS!

- This is a closed source Android app developed by Shaun Basson.
+ This is a closed source Android app developed by the Coaching Parter team.
 The app is available on the App Store.

  I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.